GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

   - The boundary conditions (fluid pressure and proppant concentration at fluid inlets and outlets)

 These boundary conditions are set up through the ``FieldSpecifications`` section.
-At a constant injection rate, the slurry was equally flowing into the open channel through three inlets.
+At a constant injection rate, the slurry is equally flowing into the open channel through three inlets.

 .. literalinclude:: ../../../../../../src/coreComponents/physicsSolvers/multiphysics/benchmarks/Proppant-transport-validation-case.xml